gtoonstra/etl-with-airflow/_sources/etlexample.txt

 *postgres_oltp*.
 Then specify conntype=Postgres, Schema=orders, login=oltp_read (same password) and port 5432
 or whatever you're using.

-Then add another connection for Postgres, which connects to the data warehouse: conntype=Postgres, Schema=dwh, login=dwh_svc_account (same password) and port 5432.
+Then add another connection for Postgres, which connects to the data warehouse and call this "postgres_dwh": conntype=Postgres, Schema=dwh, login=dwh_svc_account (same password) and port 5432.

 You can check if these connections are working for you in the *Ad-hoc query* section of the *Data Profiling* menu and select the same connection string from there and doing a select on the order_info table: